atenfyr/UAssetAPI/docs/src/api/uassetapi.uasset.md

 #### Parameters

 `reader` [AssetBinaryReader](./uassetapi.assetbinaryreader.md)<br>
 The asset's BinaryReader that this instance will read from.
+If a .uexp file exists, the .uexp file's data should be appended to the end of the .uasset file's data.

 `engineVersion` [EngineVersion](./uassetapi.unrealtypes.engineversion.md)<br>
 The version of the Unreal Engine that will be used to parse this asset.
 If the asset is versioned, this can be left unspecified.